bpmn-io/bpmn.io/src/pages/toolkit/bpmn-js/walkthrough/walkthrough.md

 });
 ```

-To plug-in the module into [bpmn-js](https://github.com/bpmn-io/bpmn-js) you would use the `additionalModules` option as shown in the [Extending the Modeler section](#extending-the-modeler).
+To plug in the module into [bpmn-js](https://github.com/bpmn-io/bpmn-js), you would use the `additionalModules` option as shown in the [Extending the Modeler section](#extending-the-modeler).

 ### Core Services